 What is Monogenic Diabetes?

 Monogenic diabetes is a rare type of diabetes that’s caused by a single gene mutation.
-There are currently over 10 different types of MODY and with new genetic testing more are being uncovered.
-It accounts for about 1-2% of all diabetes cases, though its prevalence may actually be up to 5%.
-It has characteristics of both Type 1 and Type 2, and is often misdiagnosed as one of those more common types.
+There are currently over 10 different types of maturity onset diabetes of the young (MODY) and with new genetic testing more are being uncovered.
+It accounts for about 1-2 percent of all diabetes cases, though its prevalence may actually be up to 5 percent.
+It has characteristics of both type 1 and type 2, and is often misdiagnosed as one of those more common types.

 How do you treat Monogenic diabetes?